15 Amazing Restaurants in Jacksonville, NC

 • Website: See Menu

-Here you’ll find food straight from the heart of Mississippi that’s sure to nourish both your soul and your stomach.
 Southern Harvest Soul Food offers home cooked comfort fare and we can’t get enough.
 It’s one of our favorite spots to go to support local businesses in Jacksonville.

-The breakfast menu is stacked with sweet and savory staples and a well curated coffee bar, plus their in-house toppings, like bourbon infused maple syrup or all purpose seasoning.
+The breakfast menu is stacked with sweet and savory staples and a well curated coffee bar, plus their in-house toppings, like bourbon-infused maple syrup or all purpose seasoning.
 You can even build your own breakfast or go for a crowd classic like the Slap Yo Mamma Chicken and Waffles.

 Be sure to check the daily special menu here as well.
 For lunch, the Fried Catfish and Pork Chops really stand out, with Collard Greens and Mac and Cheese on the side of course.